 This post is the first half of a two-part series on the social psychology of referral programs.
-Stay tuned for the next installment!
+Click here to read part 2.

 To start, let’s look at what a standard referral program looks like.
 The process is quite simple: a brand notifies its customers that they’ll receive monetary rewards when they successfully refer friends.
 These friends (the “invitees”) are then offered an exclusive discount that can be put toward their first purchase.
 A referral is considered successful if the invitee becomes a customer (yay!).